Digital Claxon

 And this is happening with Twitter.
 Most of my followers are vacant accounts with a baited link that will infect my computer with some nasty STD, internet cam whores, or marketers hoping I will follow them because they follow me (not going to happen).
 Why are these people following me?
 Because they all think they can get my attention in some manner.

-And to come degree Twitter is encouraging this type of behavior.
+And to some degree Twitter is encouraging this type of behavior.
 It’s going to launch commercial accounts in the near future that will put companies in touch with interested users.
 I doubt this very much.
 Unless I’m very interested in the product (at the moment I’m following @Diablo in hopes of learning more about the Diablo 3 video game.
 In the three days I’ve followed it, it’s been entirely worthless. @Marvel, however, does a wonderful job).

 What’s going to happen next?

 People are still going to use Twitter, but it will mostly be for real-time information gathering – like metro delays, traffic reports, sports scores and to follow their favorite celebrities.
 It’s going to be a message dissemination channel.
-Sure you’re always going to have your die-hard users – but it’s going to gain any more traction with the plebs (I use this term in jest – I simply mean non-techies).
+Sure you’re always going to have your die-hard users – but it’s not going to gain any more traction with the plebs (I use this term in jest – I simply mean non-techies).

 As Twitter becomes more like QVC, people will turn to other sites to post their status updates – the most likely candidate, by sheer user volume, is Facebook.
 And, as I posited above, people likely doing this now.
 And Facebook is going to make it easy for people to broadcast their status updates across all networks.